For many creators and businesses, becoming verified on Instagram is a big milestone.

 We want Instagram to continue to be an authentic and safe place for inspiration and expression.
 Help us foster this community.
 Post only your own photos and videos, and always follow the law.
 Respect everyone on Instagram; don't spam people or post nudity.

-What to do if you don’t get verified
+What to do if you don’t get a blue checkmark

 Even if you follow all of the tips above, there's still a chance Instagram won't approve your application.
 So what happens then?
 Try a few of the following actions: